octimot/StoryToolkitAI/README.md

 - [x] **Advanced Search** - allows you to search transcripts or even text files semantically using AI
 - [X] **Transcript Groups** allow the grouping of transcription segments for easier access
 - [X] Editing and Advanced Search of **existing SRT files**
-- [x] Export of transcripts to multiple formats, including SRT and TXT
+- [x] Export of transcripts to multiple formats, including SRT, TXT and AVID DS
 - [x] Batch transcriptions using transcription queuing
 - [x] Partial re-transcribing of timelines/videos/audio files